scloud19/SECipedia/tls_ssl_pki/cryptograhy_basics.md

     Ex: 40 bit key
       Is 5 bytes
-      40 bit length corresponds to a total of 2^40 possible keys
+      40 bit length corresponds to a total of 2^40 possible keys entropy
+    The randomness collected by an application (or OS) for use in cryptography Often collected from
+        Hardware sources
+        Mouse movements
+        Keystrokes
+        Specially provided randomness generators
+          Entropy collected from these sources is a type of true random number generator (TRNG)

+          true random number generator (TRNG)
+            CONS
+              The approach is not reliable enough to use directly
+                Ex: You might need to generate a 4096-bit key, but the system might only have a few hundred bits of entropy available
+                  If there aren't enough external events to collect enough entropy, the system can stall Thus, in practice, pseudorandom number generators (PRNGs) are often leveraged pseudorandom number generators (PRNGs)
+            seeding
+              Use small amounts of truly random data to initialize From the seed, PRNG produce unlimited amounts of pseudorandom data

+            CONS
+              While PRNGs can be leveraged in programming, they aren't cryptographically secure (even if the output looks statistically random)
+                Thus, we need cryptographically secure PRNGs (CSPRNGs)

+                CSPRNGs
+                  PRNGs that are also unpredictable

 Cryptographic primitives
   the building blocks of cryptography

   Alone aren't useful, but very powerful when combined

+Random Number Generation
+  Cryptography is based on the quality of random number generation
+    Problems
+      Computers aren't very good at random number generation This is true because true random numbers can only be obtained by observing a certain physical processes In the absence of this, computers focus on collecting small amounts of entropy

 Symmetric Encryption
   aka private-key cryptography